aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

 #### Key Value Pair Count

 The number of key-value pairs within the [Key Value Pair Entries](#key-value-pair-entries) field.
-The value of this field MUST be greater than 0.

 #### Key Value Pair Entries